Stefon Diggs: Personal life

-Diggs's younger brother Trevon is a cornerback for the Dallas Cowboys.
-Diggs's father died in January 2008, leaving Diggs, who was 14 at the time, to take more responsibility as a father figure for his younger brothers, which is why he ultimately chose to stay close to home when choosing a college.
-Darez, Stefon's other younger brother, played for the University of Alabama at Birmingham Blazers.
+Diggs's younger brother Trevon is a cornerback in the NFL.
+Diggs's father died in January 2008, leaving Diggs, who was 14 at the time, to take more responsibility as a father figure for his younger brothers, which is why he ultimately chose to stay close to home when deciding on a college.
+Darez, Stefon's other younger brother, played college football for the UAB Blazers.

-Diggs has two daughters; Diggs's second daughter, was born in 2025, with model Aileen Lopera.
-In October 2024, Diggs was rumored to be in a relationship with rapper Cardi B. On June 1, 2025, the latter publicly confirmed their relationship in an Instagram post with photos with them together.
-On September 17, Cardi B announced that she was pregnant with her fourth child and their first child together.
-In November of 2025, Cardi B gave birth to Diggs first son.
+Diggs has six children; his first daughter, whose mother's identity has not been publicly confirmed, was born in 2016.
+In October 2024, Diggs was rumored to be in a relationship with rapper Cardi B. His second daughter was born in April 2025 with model Aileen Lopera.
+On June 1, 2025, Diggs and Cardi B publicly confirmed their relationship in an Instagram post.
+On September 17, Cardi B announced that she was pregnant with her fourth child, her first with Diggs.
+In November 2025, Cardi B gave birth to their son.
+Diggs and Cardi B later split in February 2026.

-He appeared as himself in the American Dad! episode "Nasty Christmas" in December 2024, a show of which he has been a longtime fan.
+Diggs appeared as himself in the American Dad! episode "Nasty Christmas" in December 2024, a show of which he has been a longtime fan.

+Legal issues

+In October 2025, it was revealed that Diggs' ex-girlfriend Mulan Hernandez had filed a civil lawsuit against him on April 7, 2025 in a Texas court which alleged that he tried to prevent from reporting that he had physically abused her on at least one occasion on June 7, 2024, with the lawsuit still remaining active at this point in time.
+Hernandez's lawsuit was filed two months after Diggs filed a separate lawsuit which accused her of extortion.